LuckerZOfficiaL/LuckerZOfficiaL.github.io/index.md

 I am a first-year PhD student in Computer Science at [GLADIA](https://gladia.di.uniroma1.it/#about), *Sapienza University of Rome*.
 Previously, I was an exchange student at the *Chinese University of Hong Kong (Shenzhen)* and a visiting graduate researcher at *UC San Diego*.

 My research primarily focuses on *post-training* methods and *modular deep learning*, aiming to make large models more adaptable and scalable for tasks such as *multitask learning*, *zero-shot generalization*, and *efficient model construction*.
+In parallel, I am also passionate about *multimodal language models* and *time series analysis*, and especially their intersection.

 Outside the lab, I stay active through sports and explore my creativity through [photography](https://unsplash.com/@luca_zh_00) and music.
 I’m always happy to collaborate, exchange ideas, or just have a chat.
 Feel free to reach out!